Close

 The T-LCM Pedals are Thrustmaster’s first move into the load cell pedal market.
 However, they still bring their reasonable pricing and high-quality design.

-The pedals have a metal material construction for the pedal head and arms ensuring limited flex on the main stress areas of the pedals.
-There is also a textured metal base plate that can be used to rest your feet on while still giving a high-quality look and feel.
+The pedals have a metal material construction for the pedal head and arms which ensures limited flex on the main stress areas of the pedals.
+There is also a textured metal base plate that can be used to rest your feet on while also giving a high-quality look and feel.

-One key advantage these pedals have over many others is that if paired with a Thrustmaster family wheel, then these are compatible with almost all devices ranging from consoles to PC.
-So if you are looking for an entry-level set of pedals while not losing out on the great feel of a load cell then look no further than the T-LCM Pedal set.
+One key advantage these pedals have over many others is that, if paired with a wheel from the wide-spanning Thrustmaster ecosystem, then these are compatible with almost all devices ranging from console to PC.
+So, if you are looking for an entry-level set of pedals while not losing out on the great feel of a load cell then look no further than the T-LCM Pedals.

 Fanatec Clubsport V3 Pedals